Arceus-sj/Arceus-sj/README.md

 A self-taught programmer & Tech geek🐱‍💻 who loves to build👷‍♂️ and create with the desire to make a change in life.
 I am an open-source contributor, an explorer🚀, and a problem solver.

-- 🔭 I’m currently working on JS | CP
+- 🔭 I’m currently working on Node JS & Express JS | CP
 - 🌱 I’m currently learning Full Stack Development
 - 📫 How to reach me: DM me on Twitter & LinkedIn
 - 😇 Love to sketch, Travel🏔️, and watch anime🐱‍👤.